techtown-training/git-github-boot-camp/labs/1.1-getting-started/06-setting-up-ssh.md

 ![New SSH key](../../img/git-ssh-7.png)

-Give the key a name to describe the key and paste the contents of the public:
+Give the key a descriptive name and paste the contents of the public key:

 ![Pasting key](../../img/git-ssh-8.png)